erma0x/datetime_formatting/README.md

-# datetime_formatting
+# Datetime formatting
-python &amp; pandas tools and examples for datetime formating in dataframes
+tools and examples for datetime formating in pandas dataframes